 Instructions

-- In a medium-large saucepan, heat a glug of olive oil and sautee onion until soft.
+- In a medium-large saucepan, heat a glug of olive oil and saute the onion until soft.

 - Add the garlic, ginger, cumin seeds and fenugreek seeds.
 Mix for another minute or so until the fragrances start to release.

-- Add the tomatoes a small pat of the butter (holding the rest back to mix in at the end) and simmer for around 5 minutes, stirring frequently, until they break down and start to reduce.
+- Add the tomatoes a half of the butter (holding the rest back to mix in at the end) and simmer for around 5 minutes, stirring frequently, until they break down and start to reduce.

 - Add the chili powder, turmeric and garam masala and stir through.
 Add salt and pepper to taste.

-- Simmer for 30 minutes until the lentils are soft.
-(That’s just a minimum – you can leave it simmering longer if you like.)
+- Bring to a simmer, cover and simmer for 30 minutes until the lentils are soft.
+(That's just a minimum – you can leave it simmering longer if you like.)

 - Remove from the heat.
-Stir in the cream and butter until melted in.
+Stir in the cream and butter.

-- Let set for about 5 minutes before serving.
+- Let set for about 5 minutes before serving, with cilantro (coriander) for topping.

 I really wish there was nutritional information.